-Osteoarthritis (OA) of the knee can cause pain and stiffness that can interfere with even the simplest day-to-day activities.
-For some, over-the-counter and prescription pain medications can provide enough relief, especially in early-stage OA.
+Osteoarthritis (OA) of the knee typically causes pain and stiffness that can interfere with even the simplest day-to-day activities.
+For some, over-the-counter and prescription pain medications provide enough relief, especially in early-stage OA.
 For others, it may be necessary to try other treatment options.

 The right injectable treatment for you will depend on the severity of your OA and symptoms.
-Your doctor will also consider other factors, such as other medical circumstances, when deciding which treatment option is best for you.
+Your doctor will also consider other factors, such as other medical conditions, when deciding which treatment option is best for you.